KalicoCrew/kalico/docs/MPC.md

 ## Possible Feature Expansions

-- Skipped steps might be detectable as the block temp will increases relative to the model.
+- Skipped steps might be detectable as the block temp could increases relative to the model.

-- You could also possibly detect extrusion issues such as if filament is hitting the nozzle, blobs, or spaghetti.
-For these the heating requirements may be detectable against the expected model operation.
+- Extrusion issues possibly could be detected.
+Issue like filament hitting the nozzle, blobs, or spaghetti.
+For these, the heating requirements may be detectable against the expected model operation.

 ## Additional Details